zonemaster/zonemaster/docs/public/specifications/tests/ArgumentsForTestCaseMessages.md

 This document defines *arguments*.
 An *argument* is defined with its name, its type of value and its usage and formatting.
-The *arguments* are primarily used in a Zonemaster-Engine message, but can also be used in messges output by Zonemaster-CLI and Zonemaster-Backend.
+The *arguments* are primarily used in a Zonemaster-Engine message, but can also be used in messages output by Zonemaster-CLI and Zonemaster-Backend.
 The messages, in the form of *msgid* strings, are primarily defined in the Perl modules for the test cases, e.g.
 [Basic.pm].
 The *arguments* are also used in the translated messages, in the form of *msgstr* strings, in the PO files, e.g. [fr.po] and [sv.po].
-When an *arguments* is used in a message (*msgid* or *msgstr*) it is represented by its name which is put within curly brackets, e.g. as `{ns}`.
+When an *argument* is used in a message (*msgid* or *msgstr*) it is represented by its name which is put within curly brackets, e.g. as `{ns}`.

 When a message is created or updated only *arguments* defined in this document